Fikret Kızılok

-Fikret Kızılok (November 10, 1946 – September 22, 2001) was a Turkish rock musician.
+Fikret Kızılok (10 November 1946 – 22 September 2001) was a Turkish rock musician.
 He was a pioneer of Anatolian rock, a prolific songwriter, impresario, multi-instrumentalist, and an early experimentalist.
-Due to a heart disease, he died on September 22, 2001.
+Due to a heart disease, he died on 22 September 2001.

 Early life

 Kızılok was introduced to music during his secondary school years at the Galatasaray High School, a top high school in Turkey that produced music legends Barış Manço and Timur Selçuk as well, although Kızılok went on later to study dentistry.
-His first instrument was an accordion.
+His first instrument was an accordion, which was presented to him on his birthday.
 He took his first music lessons from one of his classmates' father.
-His first performance was at Taksim Belediye Gazinosu, as April 23 celebrations.
-He performed here, with his group named Fikret Kızılok and the Band.
-Their biggest hit was a cover of a famous folksong 'Tamzara'.
+His first performance was at Taksim Belediye Gazinosu as 23 April celebrations.
+He performed here with his music group, which Kızılok and his classmates had formed, called Fikret Kızılok and the Band, receiving good reception with the folk songs they played.
+Their biggest hit during this period was their cover of the folk song "Tamzara".
+These performances continued throughout his secondary and high school years.
+After giving up on playing the accordion in high school, Kızılok, who was influenced by Elvis Presley took up the guitar.
+Kızılok's biggest supporters at the time were Barış Manço and Timur Selçuk, who were studying in the upper classes.